 In accordance with 49 U.S.C.
-31136(e) and 31315 each exemption is valid for two years unless revoked earlier by FMCSA.
-The exemption will be revoked if the following occurs: (1) The person fails to comply with the terms and conditions of the exemption; (2) the exemption has resulted in a lower level of safety than was maintained before it was granted; or (3) continuation of the exemption would not be consistent with the goals and objectives of 49 U.S.C.
-31136(e) and 31315.
+31136(e) and 31315, each exemption will be valid for 2 years unless revoked earlier by FMCSA.
+The exemption will be revoked if: (1) The person fails to comply with the terms and conditions of the exemption; (2) the exemption has resulted in a lower level of safety than was maintained before it was granted; or (3) continuation of the exemption would not be consistent with the goals and objectives of 49 U.S.C.
+31136 and 31315.

 If the exemption is still effective at the end of the 2-year period, the person may apply to FMCSA for a renewal under procedures in effect at that time.

-Dated: February 10, 2015.
+Issued on: October 7, 2015.